AI Trends15 min read

 Tencent's Renaissance

-The infusion of Seed talent has reportedly accelerated Tencent's Hunyuan LLM development by 6-12 months.
+Tencent, long criticized for being slow to respond to the generative AI wave, is suddenly a serious contender.
+The infusion of Seed talent has reportedly accelerated their Hunyuan large language model development by 6-12 months.

 Salary Inflation